By now we have all heard of Black Friday and Cyber Monday. However, online sales for a new contender from the East, Single’s Day, dwarf these numbers.

 The retail giant Alibaba is carefully bringing its day of buying frenzy westward with its sights firmly set on the UK, one of the largest retail markets in the world.
 One of its retail divisions, Tmall, has already been teaming up with western brands and people are already familiar with AliExpress, which posts the occasional UK bargain.

 In 2014 Single’s Day sold 278million items worldwide, generating $9.3billion – dwarfing Cyber Monday sales of $2.68bn and Black Friday, which made $1bn.
-This year it broke all records at $14.3bn.
+By 2017 it had broken all records at $25.3bn.
 Its strategic position on the calendar, being so close to Christmas offers the day an opportunity to steal the thunder of days like Black Friday.